-Landing Page: The landing page consists of your hackathon name, logo, dates and most importantly the registration button for your attendees.
-Majority of the times, we have also seen organisers including their judging & mentorship interest forms on the website as well.
+- Landing Page: The landing page consists of your hackathon name, logo, dates and most importantly the registration button for your attendees.
+Majority of the times, we have also seen organizers including their judging & mentorship interest forms on the website as well.

 Ideally, you’ve been updating your site on a rolling basis as more information and sponsorships are finalized.
 Adding in new sections about different improvements and updates is a great way to keep your hackers engaged and a motivation for them to check out the different offerings at your hackathon.